-- On-site Desktop Support Provides on-site troubleshooting of, and support for, technological equipment for various departments under the County Board President and other elected officials. - Mainframe Print Operations Oversees the County's large-scale print jobs created from the mainframe, including Assessor documents, accounts payable checks, Board of Review documents, jury summons, and revenue letters. - Server Engineer Team and Data Center Operations Oversees operations of and policy for IT systems architecture; provides advanced troubleshooting of, and support for, application servers; manages data center infrastructure. - Systems Management and Service Desk Provides advanced troubleshooting of, and support for, technological equipment; packages software for deployment and implements deployment; engages in consultation and project work.
+- On-site Desktop Support Provides on-site troubleshooting of, and support for, technological equipment for various departments under the County Board President and other elected officials. - Mainframe Print Operations Oversees the County's large-scale print jobs created from the mainframe, including Assessor documents, accounts payable checks, Board of Review documents, jury summons, and revenue letters. - Server Engineer Team and Data Center Operations Oversees operations of and policy for IT systems architecture; provides advanced troubleshooting of, and support for, servers; manages data center infrastructure.

-- Telecommunications and Network Support Oversees administration and management of the County's voice and data telecommunication services. - Enterprise Architecture Works closely with stakeholders, including management and subject matter experts (SME), with the understanding of our strategy, information, processes, and IT assets and uses this knowledge to ensure IT and business alignment including modernization. - IT Asset Management Works on effectively managing all IT assets from procurement through end of lifecycle disposal to ensure optimal return on investment and optimize spending and support lifecycle management and strategic decision-making within our IT environment.
+- Systems Management and Service Desk Provides advanced troubleshooting of, and support for, technological equipment; packages software for deployment and implements deployment; engages in consultation and project work. - Telecommunications and Network Support Oversees administration and management of the County's voice and data telecommunication services. - Enterprise Architecture Establishes and matures the Enterprise Architecture function in terms of its capabilities, operating model, and governance structure.
+Defines the role, function, scope, and value proposition for the enterprise architecture function; intersects and informs other technology (data, integration, applications) and business (strategy, capabilities, prioritization) domains.
+Improves business processes through implementing best practices for building IT solutions to solve business challenges. - IT Asset Management Works on effectively managing all IT assets from procurement through end of lifecycle disposal to ensure optimal return on investment and optimize spending and support lifecycle management and strategic decision-making within our IT environment.